Sunbasket is a meal kit service that’s focused on high quality ingredients and convenience.

 However, individual ingredients may be enclosed in plastic bags or containers, which may or may not be recyclable depending on your location.

-To maximize the freshness of your meal, orders are shipped in an insulated package, and meats are frozen in airtight bags.
+To maximize the freshness of your meal, orders are shipped in a (paper-)insulated package, and meats are frozen in airtight bags.

 You can also select a preferred day for your weekly delivery, which can ensure that you’re able to refrigerate ingredients promptly once they arrive.